-Each year, hundreds of people volunteer thousands of hours in forest preserves throughout Lake County.
+Last year, hundreds of people volunteered just over thirty thousand hours in forest preserves throughout Lake County.
 Our volunteers play a key role in operations and public safety, habitat restoration, cultural preservation and education.
 There are opportunities available for individuals and groups in a variety of settings—both indoors and out.
-No prior experience is required, just a willingness to help.
+No prior experience is required.
 Training is provided for all positions.

-If you have the time, we encourage you to explore more than one category and multiple positions.
+If you have the time, we encourage you to explore multiple positions.
 We have individuals that volunteer in many capacities.
 A completed Volunteer Interest Form will set the process in motion.
 Browse volunteer categories below, or view all volunteer positions »

-Help restore our natural communities by removing invasive species, monitoring wildlife and plant species, cleaning the Des Plaines River or working at our Native Seed Nursery or native gardens.
+Help restore our natural communities by removing invasive plants, monitoring local wildlife and plant species, cleaning the Des Plaines River or working at our Native Seed Nursery or gardens.

 Browse Positions »

-Teach about the cultural and natural history of Lake County to adults or school and scout groups in the preserves, on the water or at historical sites like Bonner Farm and the Lake County Discovery Museum.
+Teach about the cultural and natural history of Lake County to adults or school and scout groups in the preserves, on the water or at historical sites like Bonner Farm and the Dunn Museum.

-Volunteers help welcome visitors to the Lake County Discovery Museum, share information about galleries and exhibitions, and work the front desk.
+Volunteers help welcome visitors to the Dunn Museum, share information about galleries and exhibitions, and work the front desk.
 Behind the scenes work includes working with staff on the maintenance of our collections and archives.